Khom Thai script: Characteristics

 The Thai alphabet, Khom Thai alphabet and Thai numerals published in Diderot and d'Alembert's Encyclopédie.
 (The original image is from Simon de la Loubère's book "Du Royaume de Siam", published in 1691.)
 In this picture, the Thai Khom alphabet is labelled "Alphabet Bali" (Pali alphabet).

 The Khom Thai script is written from left to right.
 As the Khmer script does not contain tone symbols, some Thai vowels and tone symbols have been added to the Khom Thai script.

 The script is characterized by sharper serifs and angles than the Khmer script, and retainment of some antique characteristics, notably in the consonant kâ (ក).

 The Khom Thai script has subtypes and modifications like "Khoom Muul", "Khoom Chriang" and various others.

 Consonants

 There are 35 full form letters in total, used for initial consonants.
-Most of these also have a subscribed form letter, which is used for word final consonants.
+Most of these also have a subscript form letter, which is used for consonant clusters and word final consonants.
+These consonants are nearly identical to the letterforms in the Khmer "Moul" script.